CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/GettingStarted-V2.md

    ![Launch Azure Portal](../media/afg10.png)

-This hands-on-lab will help you to gain insights on how Azure OpenAI’s content filtering mechanisms contribute to responsible AI deployment, and how you can leverage these filters to ensure that your AI models adhere to appropriate content standards.
+This hands-on lab will guide you in building a custom Retrieval-Augmented Generation (RAG) application using the Azure AI Foundry SDK.
+You will learn how to provision essential resources, develop a retrieval pipeline, and evaluate system performance.
+Through this lab, you will gain insights into how Azure AI Foundry enhances knowledge retrieval and response generation, enabling more accurate and context-aware AI applications.

 ## Support Contact